April 2014 Chicago crossover event: Part 2: "8:30 PM"

-Whelan immediately comes to Shay's aid and treats her.
+Whelan immediately comes to Shay's aid.
 Boden updates the intelligence unit on the situation.
-Voight and Antonio along with other departments receive a briefing from the FBI agent leading the investigation.
+Voight and Antonio, along with other departments receive a briefing from the FBI agent leading the investigation.
 Jin is shown to the secondary car bomb to analyze it while the rest of intelligence including Ruzek, Olinsky, and Sumner begin interviewing witnesses.
 Jin pulls a print off of the second bomb and acquires a no-knock warrant to search the suspect's apartment.
-Whelan recommends to her parents that her sister is taken off life support.
+Whelan recommends to her parents that her sister be taken off life support.
 Intelligence raids the suspect's apartment only to find the suspect murdered.
 Shay wakes up and begins to recover.
-Jin finds that one of the suspects known associates is receiving treatment in the hospital.
-Intelligence attempts to intercept him but the situation escalates when he holds Lindsay hostage at knifepoint and the scene is quickly diffused by Mills.
-The associate gives Voight the name Ted Powell, Voight recognizes Ted as a person acting suspicious outside the hospital but Ted had since left.
-Intelligence find the first bomb was intended to detonate at 8:00 PM during a CPD and CFD gala while the second bomb was set to target the first responders; but that the timer on the first bomb was wrongly set to 8:00 AM.
+Jin finds that one of the suspect's known associates is receiving treatment in the hospital.
+Intelligence attempts to intercept him but the situation escalates when he holds Lindsay hostage at knifepoint; the scene is quickly diffused by Mills.
+The associate gives Voight the name Ted Powell; Voight recognizes Ted as a person acting suspiciously outside the hospital earlier.
+Intelligence finds that the first bomb was intended to detonate at 8:00 PM during a CPD and CFD gala while the second bomb was set to target the first responders, but that the timer on the first bomb was wrongly set to 8:00 AM.
 Sumner finds that Ted's father Frank Powell had previously been arrested after a two-day standoff in which Ted's mother/Frank's wife was killed in the crossfire.
-Antonio attempts to strike a deal with Frank to flip on Ted but it doesn't work out.
-Another doctor approaches Whelan's parents about donating the liver of their daughter, who has been declared brain dead, to Burgess's niece.
-Intelligence searches a warehouse belonging to another one of Ted's associates and find that three timing devices had been purchased.
-They think of other high-value targets where a third bomb would do the most damage ultimately coming to the police headquarters.
-Olinsky spots Ted on the roof of a building adjacent to the police headquarters, Lindsay and Halstead go after him but he takes a hostage and runs.
-Bomb Squad arrives with eight and a half minutes until the bomb is set to go off and defuses it.
+Antonio attempts to strike a deal with Frank to flip on Ted but Frank refuses.
+A doctor approaches Whelan's parents about donating the liver of their daughter, who has been declared brain-dead, to Burgess's niece.
+Intelligence searches a warehouse belonging to another of Ted's associates and finds that three timing devices had been purchased.
+They think of other high-value targets where a third bomb would do the most damage, ultimately settling on police headquarters.
+Olinsky spots Ted on the roof of a building adjacent police headquarters and Lindsay and Halstead go after him, but he takes a hostage and runs.
+The bomb squad arrives with eight and a half minutes until the bomb is set to go off; they successfully defuse it.
 Intelligence engages in a shootout with Ted but ultimately take him into custody after Voight personally wounds him for endangering his city.
 Burgess's niece makes a successful recovery following the liver transplant.
-Severide shows up at Lindsay's apartment unexpected and the two get intimate.
+Severide shows up at Lindsay's apartment unexpectedly and the two get intimate.